pg-redis-fdw/redis_fdw/README.md

 ## IMPORT FOREIGN SCHEMA options

-`redis_fdw` **doesn's support** [IMPORT FOREIGN SCHEMA](https://www.postgresql.org/docs/current/sql-importforeignschema.html) and accepts no custom options for this command.
+`redis_fdw` **don't support** [IMPORT FOREIGN SCHEMA](https://www.postgresql.org/docs/current/sql-importforeignschema.html) and accepts no custom options for this command.
 There is no formal storing schema in Redis in oppose to RDBMS.

 ## TRUNCATE support

-`redis_fdw` don't implements the foreign data wrapper `TRUNCATE` API, available from PostgreSQL 14.
+`redis_fdw` doesn't implements the foreign data wrapper `TRUNCATE` API, available from PostgreSQL 14.

 Functions